If you were injured in an accident and think you may have a personal injury case, you probably have a lot of questions about the process.

-An attorney can assess if you have a viable personal injury case and determine the best course of action for your case.
-An attorney will investigate the claim and review any medical records.
+The next step in the process is to find an injury lawyer who you trust.
+An attorney can assess if you have a viable injury case and determine the best course of action for you.
+He or she will investigate your claim and review your medical records to evaluate how much compensation you should demand.
 An attorney can deal with insurance adjusters for you, negotiate settlements, and represent your best interests if a lawsuit is needed.

-Third Step: File an Insurance Claim or Demand a Settlement
+Third Step: File an Insurance Claim or Send a Demand Letter

-An attorney can file a complaint or a petition on your behalf with the appropriate county depending on where the injury occurred.
-The attorney will also have the other party served.
-The other party will answer the complaint and file any counterclaims that they may have.
-If a counterclaim is filed then your attorney will respond to the counterclaim on your behalf.
+A personal injury lawyer can file a complaint on your behalf with the appropriate court..
+The attorney other party will be served with a summons (also referred to as a citation) and complaint (also referred to as a petition) that states your legal claims.
+The other party will then answer and file any counterclaims that they may have.
+If a counterclaim is filed, your attorney will respond to the counterclaim on your behalf.

 Fifth Step: Discovery